Understanding payment limits with Bizum: what merchants should know

 - CaixaBank: Up to €1,500

-- Banc Sabadell: Varies, but is typically high for e-commerce/business.
+- Banc Sabadell: Varies; typically high for e-commerce/business

-Note: These limits are set by default: for most major Spanish banks, a customer can modify the limits for Bizum transactions, especially for online purchases, similar to how they can modify the limits on their credit or debit cards.
+Note: These limits are set by default: at most major Spanish banks, customers can request to have them changed, especially for online purchases, in a similar way to how they can change their bank card limits.

 Pro tips:

-To prevent a customer's payment from being declined, it is best practice to disable Bizum as a payment option for transactions that exceed the lowest common limit among major banks, or the limit of the majority of your customers' banks.
+● To avoid a customer's payment being declined, you can disable Bizum as a payment option for transactions that exceed the minimum limit common among major banks or the limit of most of your customers' banks.

-If a customer contacts you saying their Bizum payment was rejected due to a limit, your best advice is to tell them to check their bank's app under the security, card, or Bizum settings to raise their "Limite de Compras Online" (Online Purchase Limit).
+● If a customer contacts you to say that their Bizum payment has been declined due to a limit, it is best to advise them to check their bank's app in the security, cards, or Bizum settings to increase their online purchase limit.

 Bizum limits for freelancers in Spain

-For Spanish autónomos (freelancers) using Bizum, the situation often falls into a grey area between the strict personal limits and the unlimited business limits.
+For Spanish freelancers who use Bizum, the situation often falls into a gray area between strict personal limits and unlimited limits for businesses.

-In general, if an autónomo is simply using their personal bank account to receive payments from clients via the standard P2P Bizum function, they are usually subject to the personal limits.
+In general, if a freelancer simply uses their personal bank account to receive payments from clients through Bizum's standard P2P feature, they are usually subject to the limits set for individuals.

-📌 Read our full guide on How to charge your cuestomers as a freelancer in Spain →
+📌 Read our full guide on How to charge your customers as a freelancer in Spain →

 Conclusion